atbcb/usab-uswds/_pages/ict/fria.md

   </thead>
   <tbody class="odd">
     <tr>
-      <td><p style="text-align: left;">Possible increase in Federal Government expenditures to provide accommodations if more people with addressable disabilities are hired.</p></td>
+      <th scope="row">Possible increase in Federal Government expenditures to provide accommodations if more people with addressable disabilities are hired.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Possible decrease in the amount or variety of electronic content produced to reduce Section 508 compliance obligations.</p></td>
+      <th scope="row">Possible decrease in the amount or variety of electronic content produced to reduce Section 508 compliance obligations.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Potential costs to state and local governments and non-profit organizations that may be required to make electronic content accessible in order to do business with federal agencies.</p></td>
+      <th scope="row">Potential costs to state and local governments and non-profit organizations that may be required to make electronic content accessible in order to do business with federal agencies.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Potential costs to develop and produce hardware and telecommunications products that comply with revised standards.</p></td>
+      <th scope="row">Potential costs to develop and produce hardware and telecommunications products that comply with revised standards.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Possible social costs from the deletion of existing requirement that Web-based documents and information be organized to be readable without requiring an associated style sheet.</p></td>
+      <th scope="row">Possible social costs from the deletion of existing requirement that Web-based documents and information be organized to be readable without requiring an associated style sheet.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Costs of increased compliance by foreign telecommunications manufacturers shifted to U.S. end users (consumers).</p></td>
+      <th scope="row">Costs of increased compliance by foreign telecommunications manufacturers shifted to U.S. end users (consumers).</th>
     </tr>
   </tbody>
 </table>